coderFlameyosFlow/coderFlameyosFlow/README.md

 Here are my **SKILLS** and their priorities:
 - Java and Kotlin, and my priorities are bukkit (and higher), velocity development and databases.
 - MongoDB, and my priorities are all programming languages I know.
+- SQL, and my priorities are Java using HikariCP.
 - Python, and my priorities are discord bot development
 - Nextcord, a python fork of discord.py to help create discord bots!